 - Nomination documentation must include a letter of recommendation from the candidate’s department chair.
 Up to three additional letters of recommendation will be accepted.

 Special consideration will be given to surgeons who are at the “tipping point” of their research careers with a track record indicative of early promise and potential (for example, degree program in research or K-award).
-Surgeon-scientists who are well established (for example, a recipient of NIH R01 grants) are not eligible.

 Please send your comments and inquiries to Carla Manosalvas, Administrator, Committees and Educational Programs, Division of Research and Optimal Patient Care—Continuous Quality Improvement, at firstname.lastname@example.org.